Lab-Brat/labbrat.net/content/blog/irc_chats.md

 The second command will list existing users, and it can be used to verify that a new user was really created.

-At this point it's possible to authenticate in the web UI, but please remeber that when accessing site using `http`, all the information entered there is unencrypted, so after `https` is implemented the password should be changed.
+At this point it's possible to authenticate in the web UI, but please remember that when accessing site using `http`, all the information entered there is unencrypted, so after `https` is implemented the password should be changed.
 It can easily be done in the console: